rolandholik/BT-sphinx-docs/source/TSEM/tsem_hooks.rst

    	return dispatch_event(ep);
    }

-This hook acquires namespace context for current task (the one sending the kill signal ) and target task (the one that is to be killed).
-If ``task_kill`` isn't modeled by the current namespace, the kill signal originates from kernel or it's urgent signal, the hook exits, granting permission without modeling the event.
-If the task initiating the killing doesn't have ``CAP_MAC_ADMIN`` and the target task does or if the task initiating the killing doesn't have ``CAP_MAC_ADMIN`` and the kill signal is sent to task from another modeling namespace, it returns permission denied, without modeling the event.
-The hook allocates :term:`TSEM` event structure holding data about ``task_kill``, populates it with task kill characteristics and models the event --- deciding to grant or deny permission
+This hook acquires namespace context for current task (the one sending the signal) and target task (the one that is to recieve the signal).
+If ``task_kill`` isn't modeled by the current namespace, the signal originates from kernel or it's urgent signal, the hook exits, granting permission without modeling the event.
+If the task initiating the signal doesn't have ``CAP_MAC_ADMIN`` and the target task does or if the task initiating the signaling doesn't have ``CAP_MAC_ADMIN`` and the signal is sent to task from another modeling namespace, it returns permission denied, without modeling the event.
+The hook allocates :term:`TSEM` event structure holding data about ``task_kill``, populates it with task kill characteristics and models the event
---- and destroys the event structure.
+--- deciding to grant or deny permission --- and destroys the event structure.

 Not generating security events